Skip to content

 }

-The handshake establishes which capabilities the host allows.
+The handshake establishes which capabilities the host allows and conveys the configured idle timeout (0 = disabled).
 The guest daemon only installs interceptor symlinks for accepted capabilities.

 Message Types